Gentian family (Gentianaceae)

-Range & Habitat: Bottle Gentian is occasional in the northern half of Illinois, and uncommon in the rest of the state (see Distribution Map).
+Range & Habitat: The native Bottle Gentian is occasional in the northern half of Illinois and uncommon in the rest of the state (see Distribution Map).
 However, populations of the plant are probably declining as a result of the destruction of wetlands.
 Habitats include moist black soil prairies, openings in floodplain forests, thickets, fens, and swampy areas near bodies of water.
 This plant often occurs in calcareous soil.

 Faunal Associations: Bumblebees are the primary pollinators of the flowers, as they are one of the few insects that can force their way past the closed corolla.
 This floral characteristic excludes smaller insects that are less efficient at pollination from robbing nectar and pollen from the bumblebees.
 Because the foliage and roots are bitter-tasting, mammalian herbivores usually don't use this plant as a food source.
 However, deer may chomp off the tender tops of the plants before they have a chance to flower.
 This can cause the central stem to form smaller side branches.
 The seeds are too small to be of much interest to birds.
 The ecological value of Bottle Gentian is low, notwithstanding the appeal of the flowers to humans.

 Photographic Location: The photographs were taken of plants growing in a mesic prairie at Meadowbrook Park in Urbana, Illinois.